kewiechecki/bilinear/readme.md

 # Bilinear MLPs enable weight-based mechanistic interpretability

-This is the official code repository for the above paper [[link](https://arxiv.org/pdf/2410.08417)].
+This is NOT the official code repository for the above paper [[link](https://arxiv.org/pdf/2410.08417)].
+It has been edited for portability.

 ## Abstract